matrix-org/matrix-static/README.md

-The main binary, `riot-static` exhibits the following controls:
+The main binary, `matrix-static` exhibits the following controls:

 Accepts `PORT=` env variable to determine what port to use, defaulting to port 8000 if one is not specified.
 Will panic if port is in use.